-During the year ended December 31, 2021 and 2020, the Company granted RSU awards to senior management.
-These RSU awards are designed to reward senior management of the Company for services provided to the Company.
+During the years ended December 31, 2022 and 2021, the Company granted RSU awards to employees.
+These RSU awards are designed to reward employees of the Company for services provided to the Company.
 Generally, the RSU awards vest equally over a three-year period beginning from the grant date and will fully vest after three years.
 For employees who are retirement eligible, defined as years of service to the Company plus age, is equal to or greater than 65, the service period is considered to be fulfilled and all grants are expensed immediately.
 The RSU awards are valued at the market price of the Company's common stock on the grant date and generally the employees must be employed by the Company on the vesting dates to receive the RSU awards.
-The Company granted 393 thousand RSU awards during the year ended December 31, 2021, with a grant date fair value of \$5 million.
-The Company granted 414 thousand RSU awards during the year ended December 31, 2020, with a grant date fair value of \$5 million.
+The Company granted 396 thousand RSU awards during the year ended December 31, 2022 with a grant date fair value of \$4 million for the 2022 performance year.
+The Company granted 393 thousand RSU awards during the year ended December 31, 2021, with a grant date fair value of \$5 million for the 2021 performance year.

-In addition, during the year ended December 31, 2021, the Company granted certain of its senior management million RSU awards that vest in five equal tranches with one tranche vested immediately and the remaining four will vest equally over a four-year period.
-These additional RSUs are not subject to retirement eligible provisions and had a grant date fair value of \$0 million.
+In addition, during the year ended December 31, 2021, the Company granted certain of its senior management1 million RSU awards that vest in five equal tranches with one tranche vested immediately and the remaining four will vest equally over a four-year period.
+These additional RSUs are not subject to retirement eligible provisions and had a grant date fair value of \$10 million.